0nn0/bookie/README.md

 - Run `npm run dev` to start the development server, and open [http://localhost:3000](http://localhost:3000) with your browser
 - You need to re-run the `prisma generate` command after every change that's made to your Prisma schema to update the generated Prisma Client code.

+## Todo

+Must-have

+- Make work on mobile
+- Owner can delete a booking
+- Owner can change dates of a booking
+- Display bookings in calendar layout
+- Remove bookings when deleting account

+Nice-to-have

+- Suggest guests based on other properties